wiiNinja/NUS.downloader.command.line/compiled.outputs/Readme.txt

     * Binary nusd.exe
     * The original "NUSdownloader.exe" from WB3000 - Required to be in the same folder as nusd.exe
     * Modified source with Visual Studio projects files and such
-    * Sample batch file - This is what I used to test
+    * Sample batch files - These are what I used to test

 Warnings:
-    * I've only tested this on a Windows10 machine
+    * I've only tested this on a Windows11 machine

 Disclaimer:
-    * I'm not responsible for any brick that may result from using this tool.
+    * I'm not responsible for any bricks that may result from using this tool.

 Revision History:
     v0.1b - 5/5/2009 - Initial version
     v0.2 - 5/6/2009 - Added option to retrieve the latest version of a title v0.3 - 12/08/2021 - Retrieved the latest version of NUS Downloader from Google Code that was already archived.
-                        Provided additional command-line arguments per v1.9 of NUS Downloader. v0.4 - 2/22/2023 - Recompiled using .NET 3.5 instead of .NET 4.8
+                        Provided additional command-line arguments per v1.9 of NUS Downloader. v0.4 - 2/22/2023 - Recompiled using .NET 3.5 instead of .NET 4.8 (Use branch dotnet3.5)
+    v0.6 - 2/24/2023 - Additional wii/dsi options, custom URL override, and use RC24 server as alternate.
+(Use branch dotnet3.5)

 -------- 0 ---------
 wiiNinja